canonical/pebble/docs/reference/cli-commands/start.md

 ## How it works

 When starting a service, Pebble executes the service's `command`, and waits 1 second to ensure the command doesn't exit too quickly.

-Assuming the command doesn't exit within that time window, the start is considered successful, otherwise `pebble start` will exit with an error, regardless of the `on-failure` value.
+- If the command is still running at the end of the 1 second window, the start is considered successful.
+- If the command exits within the 1 second window, Pebble retries the command after a configurable backoff, using the restart logic described in [Service auto-restart](/reference/service-auto-restart.md).
+If one of the started services exits within the 1 second window, `pebble start` prints an appropriate error message and exits with an error.

 ## Examples